qgustavor/megajs-docs/docs/tutorial/login.md

 :::info

 It is recommended to set up an user-agent as MEGA uses it to identify clients, which can help finding issues.
-The library will default to `megajs/{version}` (where `{version}` is the library version) **BUT** when deploying to browsers set `userAgent` to `null` as it can cause issues in some browsers which allow client-side code to override the `user-agent` header (like Firefox).
+The library will default to `megajs/{version}` (where `{version}` is the library version).

 :::